alshedivat/keras-gp/README.md

 ```

 The `--user` flag (optional) will install the package for a given user only.

-Note that recursive clone is required to get GPML library as a submodule.
+**Note:** Recursive clone is required to get GPML library as a submodule.
+If you already have a copy of GPML, you can set `GPML_PATH` environment variable to point to your GPML folder instead.

 ## Contribution

-Contributions are sought.
-Bug reports are welcome.
+Contributions and especially bug reports are more than welcome.

 ## Citation